 Music takes over the streets, squares, and bars of Saint-Étienne

-Every year around June 21st, the Fête de la Musique transforms Saint-Étienne into a huge open-air stage.
+Each year around June 21st, the Fête de la Musique transforms Saint-Étienne into a huge open-air stage.
 Organized by the City of Saint-Étienne since 1983, this free celebration, open to all, takes over the squares, streets, terraces, and bars of the city center with about fifty concerts mixing rock, rap, jazz, electro, French chanson, world music, and reggae.
-From Place Jean Jaurès to Place de l'Hôtel-de-Ville, from Place Dorian to Parc Joseph Sanguedolce, nine stages host emerging Saint-Étienne artists and established bands.
-The event also includes Les Sons de la Mine at Puits Couriot, an evening dedicated to urban and electronic music.
-With a budget of 160,000 euros and over 50,000 people expected, the Fête de la Musique is one of the highlights of the Saint-Étienne summer.
+From Place Jean Jaurès to Place de l'Hôtel-de-Ville, from Place Dorian to Parc Joseph Sanguedolce, nine stages host emerging Saint-Étienne artists and established groups.
+The event also includes the Sons de la Mine at Puits Couriot, an evening dedicated to urban and electronic music.
+With a budget of approximately 160,000 euros and over 50,000 people expected, the Fête de la Musique is one of the highlights of the Saint-Étienne summer.

 Since 1983, Saint-Étienne has celebrated the Fête de la Musique with fervor around the summer solstice.
 A national event launched by Jack Lang in 1982, the Fête de la Musique immediately established itself in Saint-Étienne as an unmissable popular gathering.
 The City organizes an ambitious and eclectic program each year, transforming the city center into a vast free festival open to all.

-The 44th edition of the Fête de la Musique will take over Saint-Étienne from June 19th to 21st, 2026.
-As every year, the squares, streets, terraces, and bars of the city center will host dozens of free concerts mixing rock, rap, jazz, electro, French chanson, and world music.
-On Sunday, June 21st, the official day of the Fête de la Musique, the nine Saint-Étienne stages will resonate from 5:30 PM to 1 AM.
-The weekend will begin on Friday evening with a new edition of Les Sons de la Mine at Puits Couriot.
+The 43rd edition of the Fête de la Musique will take over Saint-Étienne on Friday, June 20 and Saturday, June 21, 2026.
+The squares, streets, terraces, and bars of the city center will host around fifty free concerts mixing rock, rap, jazz, electro, French chanson, and world music.
+The kick-off will be given on Friday, June 20 at 6 PM with a Brass N'Gandaïa concert on Place de l'Hôtel-de-Ville, followed by a musical procession to Puits Couriot for the 12th edition of Sons de la Mine, an evening of urban and electronic music until 2:30 AM.
+On Saturday, June 21, the official day of the Fête de la Musique, the nine Saint-Étienne stages will resonate from 3 PM with a large musical procession in the city center, then concerts in the squares until 1 AM.

 By Car: Saint-Étienne is accessible via the A72 motorway from Lyon (approx. 1h) and the RN88 from Le Puy-en-Velay (approx. 1h15).
 Public parking available in the city center (Hôtel de Ville parking, Dorian parking, Monthieu parking).